 3) How did you come to the idea to launch OrionSwap?

-4) Your project has eliminated flashloans completely, but a lot of people believe they are necessary.
+4) Your project has eliminated flash loans, but a lot of people believe they are necessary.
 How do you respond to that?

 6) Do you think there is a lack of educational materials regarding DeFi, or is the problem the fact that materials are scattered all over the internet?

 Both.
 There is definitely a lack of information available.
 You cannot find any books on the topic, and there are repositories of information scattered across the internet.
-It is really difficult to understand what sources are trustworthy and which of them pertains to the block chain you are interested in.
-This is a huge barrier that prevents ordinary retail investors from being able to participate in DeFi projects.
+It is really difficult to understand what sources are trustworthy and which of them pertains to the blockchain you are interested in.
+This huge barrier prevents retail investors from participating in DeFi projects.

 7) What do you mean by making the community self-sustaining?

 The entire purpose of DeFi is the democratization of the financial system.
 Or said another way, it is to create a financial system that is controlled and governed by everyone.
-Having a platform that is controlled by a specific group of people brings with it the same issues that are seen in today’s modern banking system.
+A platform controlled by a specific group of people brings with it the same issues that are seen in today’s modern banking system.
 We want our community to inherit the platform and govern its policies once we get the project stable.
 The community should set policies around token supply, new features, marketing, etc. Already, our community is instrumental in marketing our platform.
-Most of our marketing this far has been word of mouth and twitter, all of which is mostly supported by our existing community.
+Most of our marketing this far has been word of mouth and Twitter, all of which are mostly supported by our existing community.

 8) What can you tell us about your Starfield token?